Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 ### Scope
 The specifications and requirements for the site to adhere to the user stories include:
 * A search bar to easily find the dog you're looking for or in nearby locations.
-* A form to easily add new dogs and edit or delet if you are the user.
+* A form to easily add new dogs and edit or delete if you are the user.
 * Links to social media accounts for more content.
 * A single detail page with more infromatipn about the dog.
 * A log in and out function so users have their own page.
 * Stripe functionality to allow for easy sign up to one of subscription.
-*
+* A blog post page to allow users to post about dog meet ups and view other users posts.

 ### Structure